Skip to main content

 High level engagement

-Agreements with Sweden
+Agreements and arrangements with Sweden

 Australia and Sweden have several bilateral agreements including a Double Taxation Agreement (1981) and a Working Holiday Maker Arrangement (2001).